doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. Click the tes3cmd_multipatch.bat in your Data Files (you created this in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md))
 1. Follow the instructions/prompts in the command-line window
 1. Once complete, tes3cmd will create multipatch.esp in your Data Files

+The multipatch erroneously edits four levelled lists affected by the Daedric rarity mod "Some of a Kind."
+Open TESAME and open the multipatch.esp.
+Filter by type and select the following four "Lev Item" entries and delete them (right click the entries and hit the delete key on your keyboard):
+1. l_m_enchantitem_temple_rank8_2
+1. random_Golden_saint_weapon
+1. random_Golden_saint_shield
+Save the edited plugin by choosing "save as" and overwriting the original plugin.
+In Wrye Mash's Mods Tab, ensure the multipatch.esp plugin is at the bottom of your load order. **NOTE:** You will have to do this each time you regenerate your multipatch.

 Next, create the Merged Objects patch with TES3Merge:
 1. Launch TES3Merge.exe and follow the prompts
 1. Once complete, TES3Merge wil create Merged Objects.esp in your Data Files.

-Note that you will need to regenerate these two plugins each time you adjust your load order (update, remove or add a plugin) so that the changes are carried on.
-For your convenience, Wrye Mash will indicate if the plugins are missing masters and require regenerating (the plugin will turn red in the Mods Tab).
+Note that you will need to regenerate these two plugins nearly each time you adjust your load order (update, remove or add a plugin) so that the changes are carried on.
+For your convenience, Wrye Mash will indicate if the plugins are missing masters and require regenerating (the plugin will turn yellow or red in the Mods Tab).

 ## Merging
 If you have installed new weapon/item mods and would like to reduce the plugin count, you can use MWedit to open all these plugins simultaneously and merge them into a new plugin (I usually call mine "Unique Items Merged.esp").
 Remember to clean any created plugins with TESTool and tes3cmd.